BVR198/Machine_Learning_Specialization/README.md

 # Maximum Likelihood Estimation
-Maximum Likelihood Estimation is a statistical method used in Machine learning for finding the values of the parameters that maximize the likelihood function
+Maximum Likelihood Estimation is a statistical method used in Machine learning to find the values of the parameters that maximize the likelihood function

 ## GridSearchCV

 `GridSearchCV` is a class provided by sklearn's `model_selction` module in Python.
-GridSeachCV helps us to find the best hyperparameters which allow the machine learning models to improve the performance
+GridSeachCV helps us to find the best hyperparameters that allow the machine learning models to improve the performance

 ## `Decision Tree Algorithm`

-As we know that the `Linear Regression` and `Logistic Regression` are fundamental supervised machine learning algorithms used for `regression` and `classification` respectively.
+The `Linear Regression` and `Logistic Regression` are fundamental supervised machine learning algorithms used for `regression` and `classification` respectively.
 Likewise, a Decision tree is one of the most popular and widly used Non-parametric supervised learning algorithms `used for both regression and classification`.
-The name itself suggests that it is a tree like structure` having `Root Node`, `Branches`, `Decision  Nodes / Internal Nodes`, and `Leaf Nodes`.
-This algorithm maked decisions(predictions) based on `splitting the features at each node`.
+The name itself suggests that it is a tree-like structure with `Root Node`, `Branches`, `Decision  Nodes / Internal Nodes`, and `Leaf Nodes`.

-* Nodes represents Features
+* Nodes represent Features
-* Branches represents Decision rule
+* Branches represent Decision rule
-* Leaf Nodes represnts output class
+* Leaf Nodes represent the output class / the class label

+The decision tree algorithm learns from data and makes decisions(predictions) by `splitting the data based on the values of the features`

 ![image](https://github.com/user-attachments/assets/8d396ea4-7dc7-4199-803c-8a575ede1117)